 Ready to get your pool loan and financing squared away?
 Here are some tips to keep in mind as you shop for pool loans.

 Swimming pools are expensive to install, maintain, and repair, so don’t put your finances and credit score on the line by financing the entire swimming pool project.
 You may also be able to save money by opting to do some of the landscaping and cleanup yourself following the installation.

 Getting the lowest rate possible is important.
 If you have available equity in your home, consider applying for a Home Equity Loan or Home Equity Line of Credit.
 Although a lien and available equity are required, equity loans offer the lowest rates you’ll probably be able to find.

 Need your funds immediately?

-If you decide to go the Home Equity Loan or Home Equity Line of Credit route, consider using a Homeowner Express Loan or Line of Credit as a bridge loan.
+If you decide to go the Home Equity Loan or Home Equity Line of Credit route, consider using a Homeowner Express Loan as a bridge loan.
 Contractors usually want some, if not all, of their money up front, but equity loans take several weeks to fund.
 You may be able to use the Express loan to pay your contractors then pay off the Express loan when your equity loan funds.

 Plan your installation for the off-season.

 Swimming pool contractors get a rush of orders for new pools during the spring and at the beginning of summer.
 Although rushing to have your new pool installed just in time for summer may sound tempting, having it installed in the off-season can save you money, time, and headaches.